groupmm/libsoni/paper/paper.md

 event-based looping, resulting in excessively long runtimes.
 For instance, generating a click soundtrack for beat annotations of 10-minute recordings can require impractically long processing times.

 In our Python toolbox, libsoni, we offer implementations of various sonification methods, including those mentioned above.
-These implementations feature a coherent API and are based on straightforward methods that are transparent and easy to understand.
-By utilizing efficient matrix-based implementations, the need for looping is avoided, making them more efficient.
+These implementations feature a coherent API and are based on straightforward methods that are transparent and easy to understand (ensuring a trade-off between efficiency and code readability).
 Additionally, libsoni includes all essential components for sound synthesis, operating as a standalone tool that can be easily extended and customized.
 The methods in libsoni enable interactivity, allowing for data manipulation and sonification, as well as the ability to alter feature extraction or sonification techniques.
 While real-time capabilities are not currently included in libsoni, this could be a potential future extension.
 Hence, libsoni may not only be beneficial for MIR researchers but also for educators, students, composers, sound designers, and individuals exploring new musical concepts.

 # Core Functionalities
 In the following, we briefly describe some of the main modules included in the Python toolbox libsoni.